quicwg/multipath/draft-ietf-quic-multipath.md

 An implementation should follow the mechanism specified in {{QUIC-RECOVERY}}
 for detecting packet loss on each individual path.
 A special case happens when the PTO timer expires.
-According to {{QUIC-RECOVERY}}, no packet will be declared lost until either the packet sender receives a new acknowledgement for this path, or the path itself is finally declared broken.
+According to {{QUIC-RECOVERY}}, no packet will be declared lost until either the packet sender receives a new acknowledgment for this path, or the path itself is finally declared broken.
 This cautious process minimizes the risk of spurious retransmissions, but it might cause significant delivery delay for the frames contained in these "lost packets".